scootzie/SYHDAnalytics/README.md

 **2) COLLECT AND STORE DATA:**

 After, we determined what specific data we want to capture in our analytics in order to visualize the metrics that we want to capture.
-We designed the database with this information. **The ER diagram can be found in this repo: ER_Diagram.png**.
+We designed the database with this information. **The [ER diagram](https://github.com/scootzie/SYHDAnalytics/blob/master/ER%20Diagram.png) can be found in this repo.**.
 Mock data for these tables can be found in the 'Database Design' sheet in the Google Sheets file linked above.

 We then mapped out the user interactions to the corresponding analytics data values that we wanted for each action.
 This assured us that we covered all the use cases we wanted to cover in the app.
 This data mapping can be found in this Google Doc: https://docs.google.com/document/d/17PhnJm8EooYixnGG27pQEUkdex-_paWT1bLFayNbx0c/edit?usp=sharing.